FelixOnline/v2/content/articles/2011-2-3-does-watching-tv-ruin-your-life.md

 subtitle: >
   Charles Betts and Matt Allinson duke it out over the impact of watching TV
 date: "2011-02-03 20:28:08 +0000"

 # Attributes from Felix Online V1
 id: "746"
 old_path: /comment/746/does-watching-tv-ruin-your-life
 aliases:
  - /comment/746/does-watching-tv-ruin-your-life
+imported: true
+comments:
+ - The sad fact remains that the most ubiquitous artistic medium of the world today is a passive one The audience sits there absent distant and detached in their underpants

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true